 - slow or reduce the skin’s peeling process

 - Gently apply the lotion with the fingertips.
-Leave the lotion on top of the sunburn instead of rubbing it in all the way into the skin.
+Leave the lotion on top of the sunburn instead of rubbing it into the skin.
 This will maximize moisturizing effects and minimize irritation.

 - Sunburn can dry the skin, and drier skin makes the peeling more intense.
 Anyone who wishes to stop their skin from peeling after a sunburn should apply moisturizer.

-- A study published in the International Journal of Research in Pharmacy and Chemistry recommend using an unscented moisturizer and applying as often as needed to protect the skin following a sunburn.
+- A study published in the International Journal of Research in Pharmacy and Chemistry recommends using an unscented moisturizer and applying it as often as needed to protect the skin following a sunburn.

 - Some moisturizers may contain ingredients that are not suitable for sunburn.
-People who are unsure should check with a pharmacist or doctor.
+Unsure people should check with a pharmacist or doctor.

 - Creams and lotions that contain aloe vera provide the benefits of both aloe vera and moisturizer.